DustNet: A Wireless Network of Ultrasonic Neural Implants: Abstract

 \section{Abstract}

-Spatially distributed peripheral nerve recordings can be used to reconstruct motor intention and improve natural control of prosthetics in patients with limb deficiencies.
-However, many existing clinical solutions rely on percutaneous wires to access peripheral nerves; these sites are prone to infection and electrode degradation, preventing chronic use.
-To enable long-term recording of deeply-seated peripheral nerves, this paper presents DustNet: a network of ultrasonically-powered neural recording implants capable of supporting up to 8 simultaneously-recording nodes over a single ultrasound link.
+Spatially distributed peripheral nerve recordings can be used to reconstruct motor intention and improve natural control of prosthetics.
+However, many existing clinical solutions rely on percutaneous wires to access peripheral nerves; these sites are prone to infection and motion-induced electrode degradation, preventing chronic use.
+To address the need for fully wireless neural recording systems, this paper presents DustNet: a spatially-distributed network of ultrasonically-powered neural recording implants capable of supporting up to 8 simultaneously-recording nodes over a single ultrasound link.
 To enable high-throughput multi-implant communication, DustNet implements a time-division multiple-access (TDMA) protocol with up to 16-level amplitude modulation of the ultrasound backscatter that achieves up to 4x higher data rates than traditional on-off keying methods.
-Each neural implant consists of a 0.7x0.7x0.7 $\text{mm}^\text{3}$ piezoceramic transducer, a 10 nF off-chip capacitor, and an IC mounted on a flexible PCB.
+Each neural implant consists of a 0.7x0.7x0.7 $\text{mm}^\text{3}$ piezoceramic transducer, a 100 nF off-chip capacitor, and an IC mounted on a flexible PCB.
 The implant IC was fabricated in a 28nm CMOS process and occupies an area of 0.43 $\textbf{mm}^{\textbf{2}}$.
-System functionality was verified within FDA power limits at 90mm depth, achieving a maximum data rate of 400 kb/s at 2 MHz ultrasound carrier frequency, with each implant transmitting uplink data at 50 kb/s and dissipating just 7 µW of power.
+System functionality was verified at 90mm depth in oil, achieving a maximum measured data rate of 200 kb/s at 2 MHz ultrasound carrier frequency, with each implant transmitting uplink data at 50 kb/s and dissipating just 7 µW; the system is demonstrated to support up to 400 kb/s total data rate over the same link.